 Location: Pigeon Islands, Guadeloupe

 Ah, Guadeloupe.
-A most wonderful island full of natural beauty, and the French.
+A most wonderful island full of natural beauty and the French.
 Speaking of Le French, a pair of young French chaps were duking it out in the early hours of this morning.
-Luckily, this was not a contest of fists, but instead a contest of sail.
-Each came with massive trimarans and set out from Brittany France last week in an attempt to complete one of the fastest solo crossings of the Atlantic Ocean in history.
+Luckily, this was not a contest of fists but instead a contest of sail.
+Each came with massive trimarans and set out from Brittany, France, last week in an attempt to complete one of the fastest solo crossings of the Atlantic Ocean in history.
 These gentlemen sailed a 3,542-nautical mile course across the Atlantic in just seven days and 14 hours.
 That is an average speed of roughly 20 knots or 23mph.
 While that may not sound very fast, our sister ship Argo is going to make a similar crossing in roughly 22 to 24 days, and she has 30 or so crew aboard.
-There are several other competitors racing in the Route du Rhum, and all are solo sailors who are essentially driving semi trucks over rough roads (i.e., massive waves) at 23mph for seven days.
-They are doing this all while sleeping, eating and everything else that needs be done in that time.
+There are several other competitors racing in the Route du Rhum, and all are solo sailors who are essentially driving semi-trucks over rough roads (i.e., massive waves) at 23mph for seven days.
+They are doing this all while sleeping, eating, and everything else that needs to be done at that time.
 It is quite a feat.
 This year was a nail-biter, as Franois Gabart and Francis Joyon were within minutes of each other as they approached the finish line.
-Francis Joyon in a come from behind victory managed to squeak ahead of Gabart and took a first-place finish.
+Francis Joyon, in a come from behind victory, managed to squeak ahead of Gabart and took a first-place finish.
 It was really exciting seeing the vessels pass by in the lee of Guadeloupe yesterday, and to hear about the finish this morning made it all the more interesting.
 We hope to see a few more competitors on our sail tomorrow.